ShivangiSingh17/Java-Jet/README.md

  A simple program to explain the concept of classes can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class.java).

  ##### :star::star:NOTE: When class is defined, only the specification for the object is defined; no memory or storage is allocated.
-To access members defined within the class, you need to create objects.
+To access members defined within the class, you need to create objects.:star: :star:

 Example of Class and Object together is [here](https://github.com/ShivangiSingh17/Java-Jet/blob/master/ClassAndObject.java).

 ### Object Cloning in Java
 Cloning basically means creating a exact copy of an object.
 The clone() method of Object class is used to clone an object.
-The java.lang.Cloneable interface must be implemented by the class whose object clone we want to create.Else clone() method generates CloneNotSupportedException.
+The java.lang.Cloneable interface must be implemented by the class whose object clone we want to create.
+Else clone() method generates CloneNotSupportedException.

 Syntax of the clone() method:
 java